joffreyBerrier/vue-spreadsheet/README.md

   v-on:tbody-select-change             | Function   | When the **select change**
-  v-on:handle-up-drag-size-header      | Function   | Fired when the header size changed v-on:thead-td-sort                   | Function   | When you press the button sort v-on:tbody-up-dragtofill             | Function   | Fired when pressed up on dragToFill v-on:tbody-move-dragtofill           | Function   | Fired when moved on dragToFill
+  v-on:handle-up-drag-size-header      | Function   | Fired when the header size changed v-on:thead-td-sort                   | Function   | When you press the button sort v-on:tbody-undo-data                 | Function   | When you hit Ctrl / Cmd + Z for undo
+  v-on:tbody-up-dragtofill             | Function   | Fired when pressed up on dragToFill v-on:tbody-move-dragtofill           | Function   | Fired when moved on dragToFill
   v-on:tbody-nav-backspace             | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex)